WPML not installed and activated.

 Encouraging Recycling

-KBULG is keen to promote and encourage recycling in the City and includes ideas for recycling and re-use in our quarterly newsletter and encourages the community to support local businesses that recycle.
+KBULG is dedicated to promote and encourage recycling in the City and includes ideas for recycling and re-use in our bi-annual newsletter, in addition to encouraging the community to support local businesses that recycle.

 Several schools are involved in recycling activities in association with KBULG, including newspaper and aluminium can recycling.

-A Waste Management Forum, co-ordinated by the City of Kalgoorlie-Boulder, is now held regularly to look into various recycling options.
+A Waste Management Forum, co-ordinated by the City of Kalgoorlie-Boulder, is regularly organised with the purpose to investigate various recycling options.
 KBULG is a member of this group and brings particular emphasis on education and promotion for Junior Landcare students and general community involvement.

 recycle